-We love movies, we love heroes, and we love to hate villains.
-Therefore, for each movie we provide three ratings on a 1 to 5 scale: A rating of the movie, a rating of the main hero in the movie, and a rating of the villain.
+We love movies, we love heroes, and we love the supporting cast.
+Therefore, for each movie we provide three ratings on a 1 to 5 scale: A rating of the movie, a rating of the main hero in the movie, and a rating of the other characters in the film.

 Our evaluation of the movie is based on the usual criteria: How entertaining was the movie?
 How good was the story?
 How memorable were the characters?
 Etc, etc. Because this blog is entitled Reel Heroes, we rate the movies on a 1 Reel to 5 Reels scale.
 The more Reels, the better the movie.